AquaQAnalytics/TorQ-Bikes/README.md

 Once a database has been created, time-series and other queries can be executed against the data.
-For example, by rebuilding the table for yesterday's bike usage, we can create a mapping of 'routes' that each bike has taken, I.e. where the bike has checked in during those 24 hours and at what time during the day.
+For example, by rebuilding the table for yesterday's bike usage, we can create a mapping of 'routes' that each bike has taken, i.e. where the bike has checked in during those 24 hours and at what time during the day.

 ## Requirements